uozuAho/open_spiel_playground/zmq_ttt/readme.md

 Not great!
 - local (in same process) random vs random bots gets ~10k games/sec
 - over ZMQ, random vs random bots gets ~200 games/sec
+- with a more 'chatty' algorithm like MCTS, performance is on the order of 10 games/sec (note that local MCTS is ~700 games/sec, depending on parameters)
 - using IPC vs TCP transports in ZMQ makes no difference

 # todo
-- impl remote 'apply action'
-- does remote mcts now win?
+- cleanup, tests, 'harden'
   - make sure random bot still works
+  - handle bots in either order?
+- better demo/comparison of local vs remote performance
 - try inproc transport: where is the performance loss?
 - ideas to improve performance
   - more efficient (de)serialiser?